-The BETTER CITIES FOR PETS™ program is glad to share a new toolkit to help shelters and communities support pet parents facing housing insecurity, and keep pets and people together.
+When inflation and other financial challenges increase, evictions rise and pet parents are at risk of being separated from their pets.
+The BETTER CITIES FOR PETS™ program is glad to be able to share a helpful toolkit to assist shelters and communities in supporting pet parents facing housing insecurity.

 The Keeping Families Together Eviction Response Toolkit was created by Human Animal Support Services (HASS), The Humane Society of the United States and The Association for Animal Welfare Advancement.

 It includes recommended support services and resources related to temporary placement, advocacy and case management.
 The toolkit also features numerous best practices and examples from the HASS coalition.

 As an example, the toolkit provides a checklist for support packages that can be provided to those who have to move, including crates, food, ID tags, microchips and vaccination services – since having up-to-date vaccinations is often required by potential landlords.

 The toolkit also shares how shelters can create programs to provide temporary housing or foster placement for pets, so pet parents have the opportunity to secure housing without giving up their pet permanently.